neuroinformatics-unit/movement/CONTRIBUTING.md

 ::::

 ### Building the documentation locally
-We recommend that you build and view the documentation website locally, before you push it.
+We recommend that you build and view the documentation website locally, before you push your proposed changes.

-You first need to install the requirements for building the documentation.
-To do so, run the following command from the root of the repository:
+You will first need to install the required dependencies for building the documentation.
+To do so, we recommend you create a new virtual environment, activate it and run the following command from the root of the repository:
 ```sh
 pip install -r ./docs/requirements.txt
 ```